Majors, Minors, Concentrations, Certificates & Other Programs

 - Courses offered

-Table III-A: School of Education
+Table III-A: Education Programs

-Certification Programs | Options for Majors | NJ Certification |
+| Certification Programs | Options for Majors | NJ Certification |

-Early Childhood Education (P–3) | Biology, Chemistry, English, History, Interdisciplinary Studies, Mathematics, Natural Sciences, Psychology, Spanish, Visual Art | Early Childhood Education (P–3) with Teacher of Students with Disabilities Endorsement |
+| Early Childhood Education (P–3) | Biology, Chemistry, English, History, Interdisciplinary Studies, Mathematics, Psychology, or Visual Art | Early Childhood Education (P–3) with Teacher of Students with Disabilities Endorsement. |

-Elementary Education (K–6) | Biology, Chemistry, English, History, Interdisciplinary Studies, Mathematics, Natural Sciences, Psychology, Spanish, Visual Art | Elementary Education (K–6) with Teacher of Students with Disabilities Endorsement |
+| Elementary Education (K–6) | Biology, Chemistry, English, History, Interdisciplinary Studies, Mathematics, Psychology, or Visual Art | Elementary Education (K–6) with Teacher of Students with Disabilities Endorsement.
+Middle School Endorsement options also available: Language Arts/Literacy for English and Interdisciplinary Studies majors; Mathematics for Mathematics major; Science for Biology and Chemistry majors; Social Studies for History major. |

-Specific Subject | Biology, Business Administration, Chemistry, English, Exercise Science, History, Mathematics, Spanish, Visual Art | Teacher of (Art, Biology, Business, Chemistry, English, Health and Physical Education, Social Studies, Mathematics, or Spanish) with Teacher of Students with Disabilities Endorsement |
+| Specific Subject | Biology, Business Administration, Chemistry, English, Exercise Science, History, Mathematics, Psychology, or Visual Art | Teacher of (Art, Biology, Business, Chemistry, English, Health and Physical Education, Psychology, Social Studies, or Mathematics) with Teacher of Students with Disabilities Endorsement. |